lucaswkuipers/SafeTypes/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+6. Oh and don't forget to add or update tests when applicable! :D

+Thank you so much for contributing <3

 ## License

 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.